Following US lead, Guatemala moves embassy to Jerusalem

 - Racist 'alt-right' movement reeling after string of setbacks

 President Trump announced his decision on Jerusalem in December, triggering a joyous reaction from Netanyahu’s government.

-The move infuriated the Palestinians, who claim Israeli-annexed east Jerusalem as their capital.
+Israel captured east Jerusalem in the 1967 Mideast war and annexed it in a move not recognized internationally.
+The Palestinians want east Jerusalem as the capital of their future state, and view the relocation of the embassy as a one-sided move that invalidates the U.S. as a Mideast peace broker.

+The embassy move added fuel to the weekly Palestinian protests in Gaza demanding the right of return to Israel and the lifting of a decade-old naval blockade.